ScreebApp/sdk-reactnative-demo/README.md

 [the instructions](https://github.com/ScreebApp/DemoAppAndroid) on the repo of the Android demo app.

-For iOS you need to add the Screeb sdk dependency in the Podfile of the app, you'll find [the instructions](https://github.com/ScreebApp/sdk-ios-public) on the repo of the iOs sdk.
+For iOS you need to add the Screeb sdk dependency in the Podfile of the app, you'll find [the instructions](https://github.com/ScreebApp/sdk-ios-public) on the repo of the iOS sdk.

 ## SDK configuration for Android